jchiarulli/jchiarulli/README.md

   - 🎥 Subscribe to our <a href="https://www.youtube.com/channel/UCteut5f1PHW8vP29o66z-kg">YouTube Channel</a>

-  - 🤖 Ask questions & engage with the community on <a href="https://discord.gg/mh9rQmwJ8H">Discord</a>

   - 📨 Join our <a href="https://t.me/codemonkeystech">Telegram</a>

   - 🔑 Securely message with <a href="https://keybase.io/codemonkeystech">Keybase</a>